 The Inyo County RTP was first adopted April 15, 1975, and has been updated regularly since.
 In 1978, the ICLTC requested that Caltrans assume responsibility for staff work.
-Later, in 1995, the ICLTC resumed the responsibility for staff work because of the adoption of Senate Bill 45.
-An update of the RTP was last completed in November 2023 for compliance with the Moving Ahead for Progress in the 21st Century (MAP-21) and the Fixing America's Surface Transportation (FAST) Federal Reauthorization.
-Since FAST Act made very few changes to MAP-21, the two are referred to together as MAP-21 / FAST Act.
+Later, in 1995, the ICLTC resumed responsibility for staff work because of the adoption of Senate Bill 45.
+An update of the RTP was last completed in November 2023 for compliance with the Bipartisan Infrastructure Bill, also referred to as Infrastructure Investment and Jobs Act (IIJA).
+The IIJA reauthorizes the requirements of the Moving Ahead for Progress in the 21st Century (MAP-21) and the Fixing America's Surface Transportation (FAST) Federal Reauthorization.